paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 (eee_4_6_8_4)=
 ### Failure distribution

-Once the tests have shown wear-out failures, a suitable failure distribution which fits to the wear-out phenomenon of the components has to be determined.
+Once the tests have shown {term}`wear-out failures <Wear-out failure>`, a suitable failure distribution which fits to the wear-out phenomenon of the components has to be determined.

 The third part of the bathtub curve can be represented by several potential distributions, see {numref}`methodologies` for details.
 The most common used distributions for the wear-out of EEE components are the Weibull distribution with two or three parameters (introducing a shift *τ* in the two-parameter model $f(t-\tau)$), and the Lognormal distribution.